NeerajVermaGPS/Snapdeal-Scrapper/README.md

-# DealScope
+# Dealvoyant

 **Spot the Best Deals Instantly**

-DealScope is a modern, full-stack web application that allows users to search for products on Snapdeal and instantly fetch detailed product information including titles, prices, ratings, images, and product links — all in a clean, responsive interface.
+Dealvoyant is a modern, full-stack web application that allows users to search for products on Snapdeal and instantly fetch detailed product information including titles, prices, ratings, images, and product links — all in a clean, responsive interface.

 ## Tech Stack